MicrosoftLearning/APL-5001-configure-siem-security-operations-using-microsoft-sentinel/Instructions/Demos/DEMO_00_course_introduction.md

 - Discuss that Microsoft Learn is a great source for all Azure documentation, training, certifications, and assessments.

-- Select **Learning Paths** and then search for the **Secure storage for Azure Files and Azure Blob Storage** learning path.
+- Select **Learning Paths** and then search for the **Configure SIEM security operations using Microsoft Sentinel** learning path.

 - Discuss that the content in the learning path is specific to this course.
 There is more storage content they can review.

 - Explain the content is reference material and there isn't a 1:1 mapping with the classroom presentations.

 - Discuss that each of these modules may have additional hands-on activities.
 You will identify these activities as the course progresses.

 - Ask the students to locate and bookmark the learning path.